 Mission

-The Counseling Center’s mission is to provide professional, short-term, mental health counseling services at no cost for Milligan University students, faculty and staff as a way to further enhance Milligan University’s Christian community of caring by providing a level of professional care that promotes emotional well-being, spiritual growth, academic success, multicultural diversity and healthy interpersonal relationships.
-The Milligan Counseling Center mission statement supports the University’s mission: As a Christian liberal arts institution, Milligan University seeks to honor God by educating men and women to be servant-leaders.
+The Counseling Center’s mission is to provide professional, short-term, mental health counseling services at no cost for Milligan University students, faculty, and staff as a way to further enhance Milligan’s Christian community of caring by providing a level of professional care that promotes emotional well-being, spiritual growth, academic success, multicultural diversity, and healthy interpersonal relationships.
+The Milligan Counseling Center mission statement supports the university’s mission: As a Christian liberal arts institution, Milligan University seeks to honor God by educating men and women to be servant-leaders.

 Goals of the Counseling Center

-- Provide counseling and/or referrals for personal and academic concerns for the University community.
+- Provide counseling and/or referrals for personal emotional wellness and academic concerns for the university community.

-- Direct individuals in crisis intervention/emergency to the proper sources of care available to the Milligan community (e.g., Frontier Health Crisis Response Team).
+- Direct individuals in mental health crisis interventions or emergency evaluations to the appropriate level of care available to the community.

-- Support learning and retention of students through appropriate treatment and/or referral.
+- Support learning and retention of students through appropriate treatment and/or referral for emotional wellness.

 What is counseling at Milligan University?